 - Biocidal (including antibacterial, antifungal, antileishmanial, antiplasmodial, anti-HIV, larvicidal) [5-13];

 - > Opioid receptor agonist [14];

-- > Anti-inflammatory [15];
+- Anti-inflammatory [15];

-- > Vasodilatory [16,17];
+- Vasodilatory [16,17];

-- > Cholinesterase inhibitors [18];
+- Cholinesterase inhibitors [18];

 - > CB1 receptor inhibitors [19].

-An interesting aspect of the therapeutic application of brominated indoles is their broad spectrum of activity against bacteria.
-As the problem of antibiotic resistance is increasing, the search for completely new structures seems to be crucial in solving this issue.
+An interesting aspect in the therapeutic application of brominated indoles is their broad spectrum of activity against bacteria, this is key, as with increasing antibiotic resistance, the search for completely new structures seems to be crucial in solving this issue.